TritonDataCenter/rfd/rfd/0071/README.md

 #### `Manta-Encrypt-Metadata-Cipher`
 Like `Manta-Encrypt-Cipher` we store the cipher for the ciphertext for the HTTP header `Manta-Encrypt-Metadata` so that our client can easily choose the right algorithm for decryption.
 ```
-Manta-Encrypt-Metadata-Cipher: aes-256-cbc
+Manta-Encrypt-Metadata-Cipher: aes/256/cbc
 ```

+### Authentication Modes

+Depending on the threat model determined by the consumer of the client SDK, different modes of authentication of the ciphertext would be desirable.
+If the consumer trusts the object store provider, then enabling a mode that skips authentication when it prevents an operation from operating efficiently makes sense.
+One example of an operation that would not work in an authenticated mode would be random reads (e.g. HTTP range requests).
+With a security in mind, the client SDK will operate by default in a fully authenticated mode unless explicitly disabled.
+Thus, consumers of SDKs supporting client-side encryption would be able to choose between one of two modes:

+ * `StrictlyAuthenticated` (default)
+ * `LooselyAuthenticated`

 ### Metadata Support

 Encrypted metadata will be supported by serializing to a JSON data structure that will be encrypted and converted to base64 encoding.
 This will be stored as metadata on the object via the HTTP header `Manta-Encrypt-Headers`.

-### Manta Job Support

 ### Future considerations

+Ideally, our client-side encryption implementation will be designed such that when we build server-side encryption support customers can seamlessly migrate between schemes.
+This can be possible if we have consistent headers/metadata for identifying ciphers, MAC, IV and key ids.

-## 2. JDK SDK Design and Implementation
+## 2. Java Manta SDK Client-side Encryption Design and Implementation

 ### Cipher Selection and Library Support

-`TODO: research how the OpenJDK handles strong encryption algorithms.`

 In the Oracle JDK there is limited default support for strong encryption algorithms.
 In order to enable stronger encryption, you must download and install the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
-Strong encryption algorithms are also supported using the [JCE API](https://en.wikipedia.org/wiki/Java_Cryptography_Extension) by [The Legion of the Bouncy Castle](http://www.bouncycastle.org/java.html) project.
+This isn't an issue with the OpenJDK.
+Also, strong encryption algorithms are supported using the [JCE API](https://en.wikipedia.org/wiki/Java_Cryptography_Extension) by [The Legion of the Bouncy Castle](http://www.bouncycastle.org/java.html) project.

 Ideally, we should support algorithms supplied by Bouncy Castle and the Java runtime via the [JCE API](http://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html).
 The Java Manta SDK currently bundles Bouncy Castle dependencies because they are used when doing [authentication via HTTP signed requests](https://github.com/joyent/java-http-signature).

 We've identified the following ciphers as the best candidates for streamable encryption:

 ```
-TODO: Alex Wilso - please add reccomendations from JCE and BouncyCastle.
+TODO: Alex Wilson - please add reccomendations from JCE and BouncyCastle.
 Please note if they are compatible with OpenSSL.

 ```